eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

 create [=Verifiable Credential] proofs.
 Key rotation and revocation may be supported in the following way:

-1. After a defined `cryptoperiod`, a rotation is initiated, a new key pair is generated and the public key is added to a `verficationMethod` in the [=Credential Issuer=] DID document.
+1. After a defined `cryptoperiod`, a rotation is initiated, a new key pair is generated and the public key is added to a `verificationMethod` in the [=Credential Issuer=] DID document.
 The new private key is used to sign newly issued [=Verifiable Credential=] proofs.
 2. The old private key is decommissioned (archived or destroyed).
-However, `verificationMethods` in the [=Credential Issuer=] DID document are retained so existing issued [=Verifiable Credentials=] may be verified.
+However, `verificationMethod` in the [=Credential Issuer=] DID document are retained so existing issued [=Verifiable Credentials=] may be verified.
 3. At some point before existing [=Verifiable Credentials=] are set to expire, an [=Credential Issuer=] may make credential offers for new [=Verifiable Credentials=] to [=Holders=].
-4. After a defined period, revocation will be performed where the public key's `verificationMethods` will be removed from the [=Credential Issuer=] DID document.
+4. After a defined period, revocation will be performed where the public key's `verificationMethod` will be removed from the [=Credential Issuer=] DID document.
 At this point, any existing [=Verifiable Credentials=] with proofs signed by the revoked key will not verify.